Frisbeejosh/comparative-reproductive-biology-and-impacts-of-selfing-in-two-epiphytic-bromeliaceae/README.md

 | BRIX | Sugar content, refractometer reading (recorded for a subset of individuals) | degrees Brix |

 **Pup Masses** - wet and dry pup mass summaries by species.

-*(Fill in the bracketed items above with the actual definitions/units before publishing.)*

-## Citation

-If you use this data, please cite the associated manuscript (citation to be added upon publication/DOI assignment).

-## Contact

-Joshua M. Felton - [add contact/email or ORCID]